How to spend 2 weeks in Nepal: Kathmandu round trip

-If you’re thinking of planning a 2 week Nepal Itinerary, you’re in the right place.
+If you’re thinking of planning a 2 week Nepal itinerary, you’re in the right place.
 I'm so excited to share this guest post, which has been created exclusively for The Travelista by Louise Watsham, my friend and fellow female traveller.
 Having spent over 8 months living, working and travelling in Nepal, it's safe to say Louise is a Nepal expert.
-Based on her own experiences, she's poured all her travel knowledge into this ultimate 2 week Nepal itinerary, which will take you from Kathmandu through Pokhara, The Himalayas and Chitwan.
+Based on her own experiences, she's poured all her travel knowledge into this ultimate 2 week Nepal itinerary, which will start you off with 3 days in Kathmandu through to Pokhara, The Himalayas and Chitwan.
+This would also make an ideal Nepal backpacking itinerary as part of a larger trip.
 Over to Louise!

 The Ultimate 2 Week Nepal Itinerary